Kucoin/kucoin-api-docs/source/localizable/index.html.md

   }
 }
 ```
 Subscribe to this topic to get the realtime push of BBO changes.
+If there is no change within **one second**, it will not be pushed.

-The ticker channel provides real-time price updates whenever a match happens.
+The ticker channel provides price updates whenever a match happens.
 If multiple orders are matched at the same time, only the last matching event will be pushed.

 Please note that more information maybe added to messages from this channel in the near future.